bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 }
 ```

-# 3.4.
-Commands
+# 4. Commands

-## 3.4.0.1.
+## 4.1.
 Method Invocation

-A client can send (multiple) requests in any order, and the server may not send the responses in the same order.
+A client can send (multiple) requests in any order, and the daemon may not send the responses in the same order.
 Therefore, clients are advised to embed a unique request ID within the request to track it, see the [requests](#331-requests) section.

 The default timeout to receive a response for an request within a client is 30 seconds,
-so a response sent by a server should be within that timeframe, or else the client will assume that the server experienced an internal error, and stop tracking the request.
+so a response sent by a daemon should be within that timeframe, or else the client will assume that the daemon experienced an internal error, and stop tracking the request.
 The response sent after this timeframe is not guaranteed to be parsed by the client.

-Within the server, all long running methods (for example, device discovery, file transfer etc.) must:
+Within the daemon, all long running methods (for example, device discovery, file transfer etc.) must:
 - Use [events](#333-events) to send updated information to the client.
 - Run the operation in the background, and return a response that reflects the state of the operation immediately.
 - If any errors occurs during the operation well after returning the response to the client, an [Error Event](#3331-error-event) must be sent reflecting the state of the operation.

-The server may impose limits on the amount of concurrency and may stop reading from the client when server buffers are full.
+The daemon may impose limits on the amount of concurrency and may stop reading from the client when daemon buffers are full.
 It is the client's responsibility to avoid concurrent-writing-induced deadlocks.

-## 3.4.0.2.
+## 4.2.
 Command Format
 As mentioned in the section on [requests](#331-requests), the format is:
 ```javascript
 {